Skip to main content

 What companies are approved by MSHA to conduct New Miner, Part 46 or Part 48 trainings?

-Where can I participate in MSHA annual refresher training?
+Where can my employees receive annual refresher training?

 How can I receive a copy of my MSHA training certificate?
 Does MSHA have a copy?

-All miners’ training must be recorded on MSHA Form 5000-23 (or an approved alternate) and a copy must be provided to the miner upon completion or request.
+All miners’ training must be recorded and provided to the miner upon completion or request.
+Part 46 training is recorded on MSHA Form 5000-23, or on a form that contains the specific information listed in 30 CFR 46.9(b).
+For Part 48, training is recorded on MSHA Form 5000-23 (or an approved alternate).
 You will need to request a copy from your employer, if you did not receive one at the time you took the training.
 Employers are required to keep the training certificates for 60 days after a miner leaves.
 MSHA does not collect or store training certificates.

 How can I receive a copy of my MSHA approved instructor certification card or blue card?